netenglabs/suzieq/docs/2020-roadmap.md

-# DRAFT -- NOT YET AGREED UPON --
 This roadmap represents our best guess at what we intend to build in 2020.
 The point is to demonstrate what we think we should work on and the general order of what we want to deliver.
 If we are missing something that would make